rubymonsters/webapps-for-beginners/source/13-validations.md

 ```

 As you can see we now only store a message to the session, and redirect, if
-the given data was valid.
+the given data is valid.
 If it's not we store the validation message to
 the `@message` instance variable and render our template again.

 Cool.
 If you restart your application you can try how it works.